joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 # Why Do Tables Have to be Flat?

 The limitation that SQL tables have to be flat may at first very seem strange.
-Although it should be clear at this point that there is most likley some way of flattening out any data into some schema design using flat tables, it is probably unclear why this is better than allowing nested data structures.
+Although it should be clear that there is probably some way way to flattening out any data structure to fit into flat tables, it is probably unclear why this is better than allowing nested data structures.

 If you are used to programming in scripting langauges like